syntaxsurge/pack-trace/docs/youtube-demo-script.md

   - Expiry: 2027‑06‑30
   - Quantity: 240
 - Click Create → land on `/batches/[id]` (label preview + on‑chain panel)
-- VO: “We register a GS1 batch with print‑ready labeling and on‑chain context.”
+- VO: “Batch created; label preview and on‑chain panel are ready.”

 ## Print → Tape → Scan (1:55–2:30)
 - Shot: Click Print; tape the label to the package.